Frequently Asked Questions

 - NWS weather alerts — checked every 5 minutes

-- All other sources (counties, USFS, BLM, fire districts, etc.) — checked every 1 hour
+- All other sources (counties, USFS, BLM, fire districts, etc.) — checked every 2 hours

 Between scraper runs, displayed data may lag behind official sources.
 In the worst case, data could be up to 4 hours behind the latest official updates.
 The map page shows when data was last refreshed and when the next update is scheduled.